 Ask for help

 I started the post with the word daunting for a reason – because it CAN be overwhelming until you get into practiced routine.
 Like all big undertakings, it’s helpful to have support – which can take many different shapes for all of us.
 I love the nights that Jeremy and I get to be in the kitchen together.
 He’s often prepping coffee for the morning and setting the table while I finish up dinner.
-Or the kids help to make part of dinner and fill up waters.
-It always feels better to have company, and to be fair, it can be a lot of work to cook from scratch.
-I often delegate the grilling to Jeremy and he also often tackles the dishes.
-Some nights we flip for who wrangles the kids through the shower and who gets to peacefully put the kitchen to bed with finishing dishes and counter tops.
-At the end of the day health is a huge value for our whole family, so we all pitch in to make it happen.
+Or the kids help to make part of dinner, fill up waters, take their Florasophy.
+It always feels better to have company and it can be a lot of work to cook from scratch.
+I often delegate the grilling to Jeremy and he also tackles the dishes.
+Health is a huge value for our whole family, so we all pitch in to make it happen.

 Aside from our anchor nights, the list of meals that all four of us will eat and that I can prepare easily is not really all that large.
 So while I have anchor nights, the other meals that I’m planning out generally fit within a range of curated options.
-Fall and spring are intense with evening sports for us.
-To avoid the impromptu stop at Chipotle, I have two “on the go” dinner options that we’ll cycle through each week.
-They’re simple, but they’re homemade and for us that’s important.
+Different seasons hold different challenges, and I find making seasonal updates to our weekly options really helps to keep us eating with the seasons and not burned out.
+Right now, our meals are decidedly simple.
+But they’re homemade and for us that’s important.
+You can find some of our favorite seasonal recipes here.

-Author Lee Carson is a yoga teacher, health advocate and co-owner of Hyatt Training.
+Author Lee Carson is a writer, health advocate, principal and co-founder at both Hyatt Training and Florasophy.
 She believes in a minimally processed whole-foods approach to nutrition, and loves sharing ways to use food and movement as catalysts and tools for optimal health.
 Learn more about Lee, or get in touch with her by emailing us at Go@HyattTraining.com.

 Hyatt Training is a collective of certified, enthusiastic and innovative personal trainers in Portland, Oregon.
 To read more nutrition-related posts like this one, follow this link.